 If you use journal templates then you need to add the URL (web address) for Oracle Financials to your list of trusted internet sites.
 Instructions can be found here: Adding Oracle Financials to Trusted Sites

 Java Web Start

-You can still benefit from configuring Java Web Start still allows users to open more than one form in their session however, users will need to apply this option in their General Preferences, details of which can be found in the following document: Enabling Multiple Java Form Sessions in R12
+You can still benefit from configuring Java Web Start to open more than one form in your session however, details of which can be found in the following document: Enabling Multiple Java Form Sessions in R12

 Oracle Financials is not demanding of PCs in terms of local CPU processing or networks in terms of bandwidth loading.
-If the PC runs Microsoft Office with no problems then it should also be able to run Oracle Financials.
+If you have any questions regarding hardware compatibility in relation to Oracle Financials, please contact your local IT team in the first instance.